cnk/wagtail-tutorial/README.md

 request](https://github.com/wagtail/wagtail/pull/6717) should fix the issue.

-## Round 2: Convert RichText to html in API
+## Round 2: Convert RichText to html in APIv2

 The default API rendering of a RichTextField is the representation stored in the database.
 This means that internal links to pages, images, and documents have references to their ids, rather than urls to the assets themselves.

 ```html
 "value": "<p>This is a test.
 Same url, in a paragraph in a StreamField.
 If we only customize per field, <a id=\"5\" linktype=\"page\">this</a> will still have linktype in the API output.</p><p>Image inside a RichText field in side a StreamField:</p><embed alt=\"Half a dozen men holding a shiney blump-like balloon by lines\" embedtype=\"image\" format=\"left\" id=\"2\"/>"